Almamu/linux-wallpaperengine/README.md

 Wallpaper Engine is a software designed by [Kristjan Skutta](https://store.steampowered.com/search/?developer=Kristjan%20Skutta&snr=1_5_9__400) that provides live wallpaper functionality to Windows Systems, allowing It's users to animate their own backgrounds and sharing their own creations.
 You can find more about it on their [Steam page](https://store.steampowered.com/app/431960/Wallpaper_Engine/)

 # 4. Compilation requirements
-## GLFW3
-GLFW3 doesn't support drawing to a different window just yet, so in order to properly draw to the background, there's a custom version that is built as part of the building process of linux-wallpaperengine.
-You'll need these dependencies:
-- Xinerama
-- Xcursor
-- XInput
-- glX
-- X11 (with libxxf86vm)
-- Xshape
-- Xkbd

 ## linux-wallpaperengine
 - OpenGL 2.1 support
 - CMake